QCLabHKU/QNCIDock/README.md

 python run_energy_prediction.py
 python  run_model_rerank.py
 ```
-Then run the remaining 3 Python scripts as in the single-protein docking demonstration.  # run_energy_prediction.py will generate many plipfixed_*.pdb and *_protonated.pdb files, you can delete them after codes finish.
+Then run the remaining 3 Python scripts as in the single-protein docking demonstration.  # run_energy_prediction.py will generate many plipfixed_*.pdb and *_protonated.pdb files, you can delete them after the code finishes.

 For evaluation performance:
 ```bash